AdguardTeam/AdguardKnowledgeBase/03.macos/01.overview/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/kb/ru/Mac-indepth/5-BrowserAssistant.png" />

 AdGuard Browser Assistant’s primary function is to manage filtering directly from the browser.
-It has existed for quite a long time, and its form and content have changed.
-More precisely, it used to be a mere userscript incorporated into AdGuard for Mac app and became a full-fledged browser extension.
-Now it definitely yields [more benefits](https://kb.adguard.com/en/macos/features/browser-assistant).
+It used to be a mere userscript incorporated into AdGuard for Mac app that then became a full-fledged browser extension.
+Know more about the [benefits it yields](https://kb.adguard.com/en/macos/overview/browser-assistant).

 <img src="https://cdn.adguard.com/public/Adguard/Release_notes/Mac/v2.4/safari_assistant_pop-up_menu_ru.png" />

-If you use AdGuard for MacOS, the Browser Assistant is included there and you don't need to download it.
-If you use another browser, you can download the Assistant for it [at this link](https://adguard.com/en/adguard-assistant/overview.html#safari).
-Or, you can install the Browser Assistant for your default browser via app settings or during the onboarding process.
+You will be prompted to install the Browser Assistant for your default browser when you first install AdGuard (during the onboarding process).
+If you missed it, you can download it for any browser [at this link](https://adguard.com/en/adguard-assistant/overview.html).

 <a id="extensions"></a>
 ## Extensions